-That being said, it’s still devasting when we see that dreaded 1-star review that could potentially affect your overall rating.
+That being said, it’s still devastating when we see that dreaded 1-star review that could potentially affect your overall rating.
 The key is to react accordingly to help turn the negative into a positive.
 Let’s look at how to handle a negative review (if it happens).

 Platforms like Facebook, Yelp, and Google try to form viable accounts that searchers can trust as true resources for their needs.
-As consumers, we rely heavily on reviews from other consumers to determine if we want to move forward with product or service.
+As consumers, we rely heavily on reviews from other consumers to determine if we want to move forward with a product or service.
 If we gave businesses the option to delete every review they didn’t like, we would only hear what they wanted us to hear.
-We need these reviews to get the honest opinions and experiences from others so we can form our own.
-Seeing a negative review doesn’t immediately result in someone moving on to the next.
-They will continue to read the rest of the reviews, look for responses to the negative one and form their own decision based on the information in front of them.
+We need these reviews to get honest opinions and experiences from others so we can form our own.
+Seeing a negative review doesn’t immediately result in someone moving on.
+They will continue to read the rest of the reviews, look for responses to the negative one, and form their own decision based on the information in front of them.

-- If the negative review is here to stay, you need to respond in a professional manner to show you truly care about the experience they had and that you want to rectify it to prove you offer a quality product or service.
-Hear what they are saying and address each point.
+If the negative review is here to stay, you need to respond professionally.
+Show you genuinely care about the experience described and that you want to rectify it to prove you offer a quality product or service.
+Hear what is being said and address each point.
 The most important thing to note is to try and keep “emotions” out of it.
-We totally understand the anger and hurt that you can feel when reading the negative comments someone is saying about your businesses.
-However, if we let our emotions get the best of us, it may result in a response that is unprofessional and not supportive of the positive image you are trying to portray.
+We understand the anger and hurt that you can feel when reading the negative comments about your businesses.
+However, letting our emotions get the best of us can result in a response that is unprofessional and not supportive of the positive image you are trying to portray.

-- Don’t forget to respond to all reviews, good and bad.
-By responding to every day (positive) reviews you get, that also backs the integrity of your business.
-This shows that you care about any and all feedback you get, you appreciate the kind words people have to say.
-They took time out of their day to let others know how happy they are with what you provided and any business needs to be grateful for that.
+Don’t forget to respond to all reviews, good and bad.
+Responding to every day (positive) reviews backs the integrity of your business.
+This shows that you care about all of the feedback you receive, and appreciate the kind words people have to say.
+They took time out of their day to let others know how happy they are with what you provided, be grateful for that!
 Don’t just focus on the bad reviews.
-It will portray a negative image that you didn’t appreciate the positive and can only focus on the negative.
-“There are more and more positive reviews.
-Reviews are increasingly shifting from being a place where consumers air their grievances to being a place to recommend businesses after a positive experience.”
+It will portray a negative image that you didn’t appreciate the positive comments that were shared.

-We have to rely on trustworthy reviews and information that is put in front of us in the search engines.
-As a whole, consumers have learned to weed through the good and the bad to determine a legitimate decision on moving forward.
-We can’t avoid necessary and beneficial marketing tactics for the fear of the negative that could or could not happen.
-We can only take a positive and professional approach to defend our business and trust that others will see that.
+We have to rely on the trustworthy reviews and information put in front of us by the search engines.
+Consumers have learned to weed through the good and bad to determine their decision on whether to move forward.
+We can’t avoid necessary and beneficial marketing tactics fearing a negative that might not happen.
+Always take a positive and professional approach and trust that others will see that.